Managing User Identity

 Overview

-When a Sym user makes a request from Slack, we have one piece of identity about them: their email address.
+When a Sym user makes a request for the first time, we have one piece of identity about them: their email address.
 Usually, this is enough information to do a lookup in any third-party target service (e.g. Okta), find, and persist a third-party identity.
 Put otherwise, in common circumstances, access requests from Sym will "Just Work" for a majority of users.

-Sometimes, a user's Slack and target service emails won't match โ and that's ok, too, because Sym provides multiple ways of solving for identity, both individually, and at scale.
+Sometimes, a user's Sym and target service emails won't match – and that's ok, too, because Sym provides multiple ways of solving for identity, both individually, and at scale.

 How Sym handles identity